philsf/philsf.workflow/README.md

 Used internally:

 - `AE-init.sh`       - Initiates the SAR repo
 - `AE-basedirs.sh`  - Creates the standardized  dir structure for the SAR repo
-- `AE-basefiles.sh` - Creates the stardized file structure for the SAR repo
+- `AE-basefiles.sh` - Creates the stardardized file structure for the SAR repo

 ## Maintenance of a SAR repo